kevinthegreat1/karel/README.md

 # Karel and ACM for Java 24 and Above

+Download the Karel and ACM jars from [Releases](https://github.com/kevinthegreat1/karel/releases).

 ## Usage for IntelliJ Build System

 ### Creating a new IntelliJ project using Java 24 or above